Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 # Errors

-* There are a total of 66 problems highlighted in the terminal.
-35 for functions.py and 31 for run.py.
+* There are a total of 130 problems highlighted in the terminal.
+35 for functions.py and 95 for run.py.
-* All the problems being highlighted are concerned with that ASCII and the placement of back and forward slash's.

 #### [Back to content](#table-of-contents)